 Here tick mark on Delete driver software for this device and click on ok, After that Restart the windows.
 On next start download the latest Display driver software for your system from the manufacturer’s website and install it.
 Check there is no more blue Screen error on your system.

 This is another nightmare feature, introduced to reduce the windows startup time.
-But most of the times this Feature cause issue such as windows stuck at a black screen or system frequently restarts with different blue screen error.
-A number of users on the Microsoft forum, Reddit mention disable the fast startup feature helps them to fix the number of startup problems include Thread stuck in device driver BSOD error.
+But most of the time this Feature cause issue such as windows being stuck at a black screen or the system frequently restarts with different blue screen error.
+A number of users on the Microsoft forum, Reddit mention disabling the fast startup feature helps them to fix the number of startup problems include Thread stuck in device driver BSOD error.

 Run SFC and DISM command

-If you notice this thread stuck in the device driver BSOD error started after the recent windows 10 version 21H1 upgrade there might be a chance of corrupted, missing system files may causing the issue.
+If you notice this thread stuck in the device driver BSOD error started after the recent windows 10 version 21H2 upgrade there might be a chance of corrupted, missing system files may cause the issue.
 We recommend running the SFC utility, a useful utility to check and restore missing, corrupted system files on Windows PC.

 Again open the command prompt as administrator type sfc /scannow and hit the enter key.
 This will start the scanning process for missing, corrupted system files, if found any the SFC utility will restore them from a special folder located on %WinDir%\System32\dllcache.

 Wait until 100% complete the scanning process, then after Restart windows.
 If Sfc scan results Windows Resource Protection found corrupt files but was unable to fix some of them. that cause on same command prompt window run the DISM command: DISM /Online /Cleanup-Image /RestoreHealth.
 Wait until 100% complete the command after that again run sfc /scannow command.